UofUEpiBio/PHS-7045-egga/README.md

     > previous work, we developed a model for cell geometry evolution
     > during invasion, which we extend here to investigate whether
     > leader and follower ( …

-6.  **Fusing an agent-based model of mosquito population dynamics with a statistical reconstruction of spatio-temporal abundance patterns.**

-    Cavany SM, España G, Lloyd AL, Vazquez-Prokopec GM, Astete H, Waller LA, Kitron U, Scott TW, Morrison AC, Reiner RC Jr, Perkins TA.

-    PLoS Comput Biol.
-2023 Apr 27;19(4):e1010424. doi:
-    10.1371/journal.pcbi.1010424.
-Online ahead of print.

-    > In effect, this calibrated parameter absorbs residual variation in
-    > the abundance time-series not captured by other features of the
-    > mechanistic model.
-We then used this calibrated parameter and the
-    > literature-derived parameters in the agent-based model …

-7.  **The Validation of Automated Social Skills Training in Members of the General Population Over 4 Weeks: Comparative Study.**

-    Tanaka H, Saga T, Iwauchi K, Honda M, Morimoto T, Matsuda Y, Uratani M, Okazaki K, Nakamura S.

-    JMIR Form Res.
-2023 Apr 27;7:e44857. doi: 10.2196/44857.

-    > We developed a system that incorporated automated social skills
-    > training that completely adheres to the training model of Bellack
-    > et al through a conversational agent.
-OBJECTIVE: This study aimed
-    > to validate the training effect of a conversational agent-ba …

-8.  **Evaluating the effects of policies on building construction waste
-    management: a hybrid dynamic approach.**

-    Ding Z, Sun Z, Liu R, Xu X.

-    Environ Sci Pollut Res Int.
-2023 Apr 27. doi:
-    10.1007/s11356-023-27172-1.
-Online ahead of print.

-    > Although previous studies have explored the impact of policies on
-    > construction waste management, there is a lack of a simulation
-    > model that can be easily used, taking into account the dynamic
-    > nature, generality, and practicability of the model.
-To fill this
-    > gap, a h …

-9.  **Application of mathematical modelling to inform national malaria intervention planning in Nigeria.**

-    Ozodiegwu ID, Ambrose M, Galatas B, Runge M, Nandi A, Okuneye K, Dhanoa NP, Maikore I, Uhomoibhi P, Bever C, Noor A, Gerardin J.

-    Malar J. 2023 Apr 26;22(1):137. doi: 10.1186/s12936-023-04563-w.

-    > Mathematical models of malaria transmission were used to predict
-    > the impact of proposed intervention strategies on malaria burden.
-    > METHODS: An agent-based model of Plasmodium falciparum
-    > transmission was used to simulate malaria morbidity and mortality
-    > …

-10. **Collective protection against the type VI secretion system in bacteria.**

-    Granato ET, Smith WPJ, Foster KR.

-    ISME J. 2023 Apr 24. doi: 10.1038/s41396-023-01401-4.
-Online ahead
-    of print.

-    > This project began with an outreach activity: while developing an
-    > online computer game of bacterial warfare, we noticed that one
-    > strategist (“Slimy”) that made extracellular polymeric substances
-    > (EPS) was able to resist attacks from another strategist that
-    > employed the T6SS (“Sta …

 ## Code of Conduct